 - Government agencies (federal and state) provide resources and guidelines.
 Currently The AZ State Forestry Department is funding a Watershed Invasive Weed Control Project, led by Prescott Creeks.
 For more information about this grant program CLICK HERE

 - Local community entities include the businesses, other non profits organizations, and most important are the public.
-The most effective management of invasive is in the hands of the people who help prevent, control and eradicate invasive in their communities.
+The most effective management of invasive plants is in the hands of the people who help prevent, control, and eradicate invasive in their communities.

 There are three main ways Prescott Creeks plans to ensure our management efforts will remain effective for years to come: